CESNET/connector-kerberos/README.md

 ### Build JNI library

-JNI library needs to be compiled for the used runtime environment.
+JNI library needs to be compiled for the used runtime environment (midPoint server).

 Steps: